Hishamkhashman1/Hishamkhashman1/README.md

 Breaking through as a Full-stack engineer.
-I truly enjoy solving algorithms, architect-ing solutions, building backend systems and logic, APIs and E2E products.
+I truly enjoy solving algorithms (big fan of C and how things work in general), architect-ing solutions, building backend systems and logic, APIs and E2E products.

 ☑ check out my operational intelligence platform 🌐 https://www.forecastalpha.it.com ..